lumicks/pylake/docs/theory/force_calibration/hyco.rst

 it neglects inertial and hydrodynamical effects of the fluid and bead(s).

 The frictional forces applied by the viscous environment to the bead are proportional to the bead's velocity relative to the fluid.
-The idealized model is based on the assumption that the bead's relative velocity is constant.
+The idealized model is based on the assumption that the bead's relative velocity is constant;
-There is no dynamical change of the fluid motion around the bead.
+there is no dynamical change of the fluid motion around the bead.
 In reality, when the bead moves through the fluid, the frictional force between the bead and the fluid depends on the past motion, since that determines the fluid's current motion.
 For a stochastic process such as Brownian motion, constant motion is not an accurate assumption.
 In addition, the bead and the surrounding fluid have their own mass and inertia, which are also neglected in the idealized model.